 Deciding on the backrest angle

 This step was conducted before the cut in the top pallet was made.
 I simply sat on the pallet.
-We measured roughly what angle of the backrest was comfortable for me while seating.
+We measured roughly what angle of the backrest was comfortable for me while sitting.

 The angle we came up with was around 110 deg.
 The circular saw was set to this angle, and my hubby cut the pallet.
 The same process went into deciding the depth of the seat.
 We didn’t want the seat to be too deep.